octue/octue-sdk-python/docs/source/asking_questions.rst

 Asking multiple questions in parallel
 =====================================
-You can also ask multiple questions to a service in parallel.
-By default, if any of the questions fail, an error is raised and no answers are returned.
+You can also ask multiple questions to a service in parallel - just provide any number of questions as dictionaries of `Child.ask` arguments:

 .. code-block:: python